You are here

 Table 1 shows estimates of the 2009 economic contributions of the Mississippi crab industry from MAFES Bulletin 1209

-Lower economic contributions of the Mississippi crab industry were estimated in 2011, as shown in the table below.
-The sales contributions of the sector reached $7.15 million and generated about 217 full-time and part-time jobs.
-Income contribution reached $3.14 million, and the value-added created was $3.98 million.
+Lower economic contributions of the Mississippi crab industry were estimated in 2011, as shown in the table below (Table 2).
+The crab industry's sales contributions reached $7.15 million and generated about 217 full-time and part-time jobs.
+Income contributions reached $3.14 million, and the value-added created was $3.98 million.
 The industry made tax impacts totaling $0.82 million.

 ""